cityjson/website/tutorials/flatcitybuf.md

 #   Found feature: NL.IMBAG.Pand.0503100000012869
 ```

-No matter how big the file is, you can query it with milliseconds! :D
+No matter how big the file is, you can query it in milliseconds! :D

 ---